-KG1 children need to be picked up by a designated adult at 3:10pm.
-Parents are asked to wait in the atrium until the bell rings and not in the KG1 hallways.
+Dismissal: KG1 children must be picked up by a designated adult no later than 3:30 pm Mondays through Thursdays, and no later than 12:00 am on Fridays.
+A parent or caregiver must walk through Gate 2 and meet under their child on the KG playground.
 All faculty, staff and adults in school are required to wear an ACS ID badge at all times.
 For your child's safety and well-being, please keep us informed of any change in his/her usual schedule for going home.